The Freedom Dividend, Defined

 It would be easier than you might think.
-Andrew proposes funding the Freedom Dividend by consolidating some welfare programs and implementing a Value-Added Tax (VAT) of 10%.
+Andrew proposes funding the Freedom Dividend by consolidating some welfare programs and implementing a Value Added Tax of 10 percent.
 Current welfare and social program beneficiaries would be given a choice between their current benefits or $1,000 cash unconditionally – most would prefer cash with no restriction.

-The means to pay for the Freedom Dividend will come from 4 sources:
+The means to pay for the basic income will come from four sources:

-1. Current spending.
-We currently spend between $500 and $600 billion a year on welfare programs, food stamps, disability and the like.
-This reduces the cost of the Freedom Dividend because people already receiving benefits would have a choice but would be ineligible to receive the full $1,000 in addition to current benefits.
+1. Current spending: We currently spend between $500 and $600 billion a year on welfare programs, food stamps, disability and the like.
+This reduces the cost of the Freedom Dividend because people already receiving benefits would have a choice between keeping their current benefits and the $1,000, and would not receive both.

-3. New revenue.
-Putting money into the hands of American consumers would grow the economy.
-The Roosevelt Institute projected that the economy would grow by approximately $2.5 trillion and create 4.6 million new jobs.
-This would generate approximately $800 – 900 billion in new revenue from economic growth and activity.
+3. New revenue: Putting money into the hands of American consumers would grow the economy.
+The Roosevelt Institute projected that the economy will grow by approximately $2.5 trillion and create 4.6 million new jobs.
+This would generate approximately $800 – 900 billion in new revenue from economic growth.